Megx02/Profile-HMM/project11/README.md

 # Introduction
 This project implements a Profile Hidden Markov Model (HMM) designed to perform sequence alignment and scoring for a protein family.
-The model uses a "Plan7" architecture, which incorporates Match, Insertion, and Deletion states to capture the conserved and variable regions of Multiple Sequence Alignments (MSA).The model uses a Plan7 architecture, which incorporates Match, Insertion, and Deletion states to capture the conserved and variable regions of Multiple Sequence Alignments (MSA).
+The model uses a "Plan7" architecture, which incorporates Match, Insertion, and Deletion states to capture the conserved and variable regions of Multiple Sequence Alignments (MSA).

 # Pseudocode